sayan1an/Rayster/Readme.txt

 Optional:
     assimp-vc142-mt.lib // this is for assimp binaries

-Note for imgui and implot
+Note for imgui, implot and tinyexr

-Add all imgui/implot files in your project
+Add all imgui/implot/tinyexr files in your project